InfiniBrains/Awesome-GameDev-Resources/intro/03-datatypes/README.md

 The [standard IEEE754](https://en.wikipedia.org/wiki/IEEE_754) specifies how a floating point number is stored in the form of bits inside the container.
 The container holds 3 basic information to simulate the behavior of a fractional type inside a binary type: signal, exponent and fraction.

+!!! note

-NOTE: This standard was very open to implementation definition in the past, and this is one of the root causes of non-determinism physics simulation.
+    This standard was very open to implementation definition in the past, and this is one of the root causes of non-determinism physics simulation.
 This is the main problem you cannot guarantee the same operation with the same pair of numbers will consistently give the same result across different types of processors and compilers, thus making the physics of a multiplayer game consistency hardly achievable.
 Many deterministic physics engines tend to not use this standard at all, and implement those behaviors via software on top of integers instead.
 There are 2 approaches to solve the floating-point determinism: [softfloat](https://github.com/ucb-bar/berkeley-softfloat-3) that implement all the IEEE754 specifications via software, or implement some kind of [fixed-point arithmetic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) on top of integers.

 #### Booleans